Process of Heat Transfer

 We start with the movement of the atmosphere, which we will try to make as simple as possible by first concentrating on the flow as seen in a vertical slice from pole to pole.
 The story begins at the equator, where air is warmed and lots of evaporation adds water to the air, giving it a low density:

 The sinking air is dense and dry, creating zones of high pressure in each hemisphere that are associated with very few clouds and rainfall — these are the desert latitudes.
 The sinking air hits the ground and then diverges.
 Some flows south and some flows north; the parts of this divergent flow that return towards the equator complete a loop or a convection cell, a Hadley Cell, named after Hadley, a famous meteorologist.
 Now, let’s turn our attention to the air that flows away from the equator.
-Moving along the surface, it warms and pick up water vapor, and so, its density decreases and it eventually rises up when it gets to somewhere between 45° and 60° latitude in each hemisphere.
+Moving along the surface, it warms and picks up water vapor, and so, its density decreases, and it eventually rises up when it gets to somewhere between 45° and 60° latitude in each hemisphere.

 Once again, the rising air runs into the tropopause (which is lower at these higher latitudes) and diverges, with some of it returning toward the equator, thus completing another convection cell called the Ferrel Cell.
 The air that flows pole-ward sinks down at the poles, creating yet another convection cell known as the Polar Hadley Cell.
 These convection cells create bands of low and high pressure that roughly follow lines of latitude that exert a big influence on the climate at different latitudes.
 The air flowing within these convection cells does not simply move north and south as depicted above — the Coriolis effect alters the flow directions, giving us a surface pattern that is dominated by winds flowing east and west.